-There are also regular events held here, with the event space being used by parliament and public alike.
-This is testament to the excitement of being here, and you can come and take evening tours or workshops and classes.
-Classbento even has some courses run here, so you can paint or draw as beginners whilst being surrounded by prominent figures.
+There are also regular events held here, with the event space being used by parliament and the public alike.
+This is a testament to the excitement of being here, and you can come and take evening tours or workshops and classes.

 Types of Art Classes

-The choice within the range of art classes is behemoth, and can bear many a label.
-Having a look on a site like classbento can help, but starting with a key word search of your skills and desired outcomes from a delivered course is the best way to find what you're after.
+The choice within the range of art classes is behemoth and can bear many a label.
+Having a look on a site like Superprof can help, but starting with a keyword search of your skills and desired outcomes from a delivered course is the best way to find what you're after.

 Painting classes are the backbone of many styles of art.
 For this reason, they provide you with much of the appreciation and skills needed to become great artists.